triggerfsio/plugins/README.md

 #### Description
 This is the plugins repository with the core plugins created and maintained by triggerFS.

+This repository serves as both the lib being used for writing your own plugins (plugins.go) and the reposiroty for the core plugins in the plugins folder.

 The plugins are well tested and known to be working.
 If you experience any problems please open an issue so we can help you right away.

 There is a plugin skeleton for easy copy pasting boilerplate and serves you with a clean plugin body.